orbeon/orbeon-forms-doc/form-runner/access-control/deployed-forms.md

 ## Enabling permissions

 By default, no restriction is imposed on _who_ can do _what_ with forms you create in Form Builder.
-You enable permissions by going to the Form Builder sidebar, and under _Advanced_, clicking on _Set Permissions_.
+You enable permissions by going to the Form Builder toolbox, and under _Advanced_, clicking on _Permissions_.

 <img src="../../form-builder/images/advanced-menu.png" width="189">